|Hopalong Cassidy Enterprises / U. S. Television Office, Inc. is the owner and copyright holder of all things Hopalong

 (Courtesy of Les Adams)

 Above from L-to-R are William Boyd, Russell Hayden, Andy Clyde and Morris Ankrum (now billed as Ankrum) in a lobby card from WIDE OPEN TOWN (Paramount, 1941).
-This was released in later Summer, 1941 and was Russ Hayden's twenty seventh and final Hoppy film.
+This was released in late Summer, 1941 and was Russell Hayden's twenty seventh and final Hoppy film.
 His next job was at Columbia, helping Charles Starrett.